thecodeeagle/Ashlesha_Personal/_posts/2018-08-25-Latex tutorial.markdown

 categories: [tutorials]
 ---

-# **Introduction to $$\LaTeX$$**
+# **Introduction to $$\small\LaTeX$$**
 ---
 ### What is $$\LaTeX$$ ?

-LaTeX is a document preparing system for high quality typesetting.
+$$\small\LaTeX$$ is a document preparing system for high quality typesetting.
 It is used for Articles, Presentations, Books, Reports, Research papers scientific and technical documents, law-texts, scorecards bills, letters and a lot of other things!

 It is best used for uniform formatting of the documents.
-All we have to worry about is the content, the formatting is taken care by LaTeX
+All we have to worry about is the content, the formatting is taken care by $$\small\LaTeX$$

-# **Creating documents in $$\LaTeX$$**
+# **Creating documents in $$\small\LaTeX$$**
 ---
-&nbsp;
 For creating  documents, we need a $$\small\TeX$$ Distribution and a text editor.
 There are a variety of $$\small\TeX$$ distributions that are available both offline and online.
 According to your preference you can use any one of them.
 I have linked a few of them below.

 - <img src="https://img.icons8.com/windows/32/000000/linux.png" style="vertical-align:middle"> Linux
-Check your Linux distributions software source for a TeX distribution including LaTeX.
+Check your Linux distributions software source for a TeX distribution including $$\small\LaTeX$$.
 You can also install the current [TeX Live distribution](https://www.tug.org/texlive) directly -- in fact this may be advisable as many Linux distributions only contain older versions of TeX Live, see [Linux TeX Live package status](https://repology.org/metapackage/texlive/versions) for details.

 - <img src="https://img.icons8.com/windows/32/000000/mac-os.png" style="vertical-align:middle"> Mac OS
 The [MacTeX](http://www.tug.org/mactex/) distribution contains everything you need, including a complete TeX system with $$\small\LaTeX$$ itself and editors to write documents.